overdrivenetworks/conf-utils/README.md

  * alias.conf
  * dnsbl.conf

+Once you're done changing things, run `scripts/git-sync.sh` to push your changes.
+You will have to run `/rehash *` after for them to take effect.

 MOTD syncing is done via `scripts/motd.sh` (it will write `<servername>`.motd and ircd.rules), and server addresses are stored in `scripts/config.sh`.

 **Git viewers: rename `scripts/config.sh.example` to `scripts/config.sh` and write your configuration there!**

-All scripts **depend on automated/passwordless SSH logins**, so you will need to run them from a machine that has SSH access to the target servers.
-Also, this **requires** that the target servers have their IRCd configuration directory set to **`~/inspircd/etc`** (yes, this strays from the default, so pay attention)!
+All scripts **require passwordless SSH access**, so you will need to run them from a machine that has SSH access to the target servers.

 ## License